dawe/schist/docs/source/Large_Samples/Large_Samples.rst

 Of course, the refinement has a minimal impact in this example, as we ran only 10 iterations.
-Refinement could be a solution to correctly reconstruct the hierarchy of the `nested_model`, although the time spent on this may defeat the approach of subsampling.
+Refinement could be a solution to correctly reconstruct the hierarchy of the ``nsbm``, although the time spent on this may defeat the approach of subsampling.

 .. code:: python